IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ## Create and update custom resource

-### 1. Update MetaOperatorConfig and MetaOperatorCatalog custom resource
+### 1. Update MetaOperatorConfig and OperandRegistry custom resource

-Meta Operator defines three custom resource definitions MetaOperatorConfig, MetaOperatorSet and MetaOperatorCatalog and it creates two example custom resources for MetaOperatorConfig and MetaOperatorCatalog.
+Meta Operator defines three custom resource definitions MetaOperatorConfig, MetaOperatorSet and OperandRegistry and it creates two example custom resources for MetaOperatorConfig and OperandRegistry.

 In the `Operator Details` page, three generated custom resource definition are list in a line with the `Overview`.
 Check the custom resource definition name, then you can update the example custom resource.